 The point is that things do change.
-Everything is in movement.
+Even today, when the world has changed/is changing right underfur eyes many people still cling to the idea that “it’s always like this”.
+And in a sense that’s true, but as others have said, there is a constant but that constant is change itself; everything is in movement.
 And from where we sit that movement often seems like a series of cycles.
 Empires rise and fall.
 Civilizations are born and die.
 Day follows night and night is followed by day.
 The Winter comes and goes making room for summer once again.
 No wonder some people explained the underlying reality of the world as obeying a law of cycle.

 This is now clearer than ever: who — just a few years ago would have thought the United States could so quickly find itself in it’s current situation?
+Or that we’d again have a war in Europe.
 Now of course everyone can see how long standing internal divisions have widened into chasms threatening that nation’s stability.
 And what about the EU?
 Who would have predicted what would happen when a global pandemic struck?
 Well a number of experts did of course, but static naturalism made their informed observations seem unbelievable to most everyone else.

 Do these enormous instabilities herald the end of a world, or the beginning of a new one?
 Today, we all are beginning to understand the fragility the system in the face of what is in fact a relatively minor pandemic (imagine if it were as deadly as ebola or small pox and as contagious as measles).